 - A return to its original price

-Using data from the eight-week period and perhaps past data analyses (related to discount code redemption among their customer base, for instance), data analysts can predict how customers may react to each of the proposed action plans above.
+Using data from the study and perhaps past data analyses (related to discount code redemption among their customer base, for instance), data analysts can predict how customers may react to each of the proposed action plans above.
+Their various methods include data mining, statistical analysis, and data engineering.

 This is a slightly more complex function than business intelligence; it requires more variable considerations, more in-depth models, and (most importantly) more data.